PimDeWitte/gravitational-theory-test/README.md

 ## 🔬 Key Discoveries

 ### 1. The Linear Signal Loss Finding

+Wrote a bit about my inspiration for the project, and building "the ultimate test for gravitational theories" here: https://www.pimdewitte.com/gravitational-theory-test/papers/003/003_not_reviewed.html

 The most striking discovery: when we degrade the gravitational signal linearly (like lossy compression), there's a "sweet spot" at γ=0.75 where the theory has equal loss to both pure gravity AND electromagnetism: